smith-garrett/smith-garrett.github.io/publications.md

 ## Conference proceedings

+Yadav, H., Smith, G., Mertzen, D., Engbert, R., & Vasishth, S. (2022).
+Individuals differ cross-linguistically in cue weighting: A computational evaluation of cue-based retrieval in sentence processing.
+In J. Culbertson, A. Perfors, H. Rabagliati, & V. Ramenzoni (Eds.), *Proceedings of the 44th annual meeting of the cognitive science society*.

 Yadav, H., Smith, G., & Vasishth, S. (2021b).
 Is similarity-based interference caused by lossy compression or cue-based retrieval?
 A computational evaluation. *Proceedings of the 19th International